Photo: Bella Bridesmaids Kansas City | Sarah Storr

 Consider the Location

-Some couples have massive receptions, and others choose to have more intimate celebrations.
-Either way, it’s always an honor to receive an invite as a wedding guest!
+Some couples have massive receptions, and others choose more intimate celebrations.
+Either way, being invited as a wedding guest is always an honor, so be sure to look your absolute best!

-When choosing a wedding outfit to wear, keep the location in mind.
+When choosing a wedding outfit, keep the location in mind.

 Invited to a beach wedding?